 In fact, there is no need to iterate all of the outer loop iterations from 0 to n_1 .
-We have found out that iterating $Pk/\gcd(Pk, s_1)$ outer loop iterations is enough because there is a repetitive pattern for the outer loop.
+We have found that iterating $Pk/\gcd(Pk, s_1)$ outer loop iterations is sufficient because there is a repetitive pattern for the outer loop.
 Having this discovery can save a lot of time due to the avoidance of recomputation for repetitive patterns.
 Moreover, it can also reduce the table size which is used for recording the starting elements for outer loop iterations.
 The following theorem demonstrates that the repetitive period of the outer loop is $Pk/\gcd(Pk, s_1)$ iterations.
-For the sake of space limitation, we omit the proofs.
-The details please refer to [9].

-Theorem 1 For the program model shown in Fig. 1, the memory accesses of the array reference have a repetitive pattern for the outer loop and its repetitive period is $Pk/gcd(Pk, s_1)$ iterations.
+Theorem 1.
+For the program model shown in Figure 1, the memory accesses of the array reference have a repetitive pattern for the outer loop and its repetitive period is $Pk/gcd(Pk, s_1)$ iterations.